Ferdinand Lassalle: "Man of means" and intellectual development

 In 1859, Lassalle published a blank verse tragedy, Franz von Sickingen, and a pamphlet on foreign politics, The Italian War and Prussia's Duty: Democracy's Call.
 Franz von Sickingen depicted the Knights' Revolt leader as a revolutionary figure, with the character of Ulrich von Hutten reflecting Lassalle's own persona.
 Marx criticized the play for its feudal protagonist, its abstract idealism, and for neglecting the role of the peasantry, suggesting peasant leaders would have been more appropriate.
 The pamphlet on the Italian War advocated Prussian neutrality and eventual incorporation of Schleswig-Holstein, differing significantly from Marx and Engels' pro-Austrian, anti-Bonapartist stance.
 Lassalle later explained to Marx that his goal was not pro-Prussian nationalism, but to prevent a "popular war against France" which he feared would be "dangerous... for our revolutionary development."
-He sought to make any war unpopular, thereby weakening the government and benefiting the revolution.
-These disagreements further strained his relationship with Marx, exacerbated by Lassalle's handling of Marx's financial requests and his perceived condescension in a dispute between Marx and Carl Vogt.
-The tension culminated in Marx sending Lassalle copies of Lewy's 1855 denunciation, which deeply wounded Lassalle.
+These disagreements further strained his relationship with Marx, exacerbated by Lassalle's handling of Marx's financial requests and his perceived condescension in a conflict between Marx and Carl Vogt.
+The tension culminated in Marx sending Lassalle copies of Lewy's 1855 denunciation, which deeply wounded him.

 In 1860, Lassalle became involved with Sonia Sontsev (Sophie von Solutzew), a young Russian woman he met at a spa in Aachen.
 He wrote her a sixty-page letter proposing marriage, detailing his life, his Jewishness (which he described ambivalently), his relationship with Countess Hatzfeldt (whom he hoped Sonia would live with), and the dangers of a political life.
 Sonia ultimately rejected his proposal.
 His major legal work, The System of Acquired Rights (Das System der erworbenen Rechte), was published in 1861.
 A philosophical and historical treatise, it argued against conservative legal theorists like Friedrich Carl von Savigny that acquired rights could lose their validity.
 Lassalle contended that legal systems derive their legitimacy from the evolving consciousness of the nation (the Volksgeist), and that new laws reflecting this consciousness could legitimately extinguish older privileges forbidden by them.
 Its reception was tepid.